tarper24/pawsitiv.space/content/posts/welcome.md

 You also get plenty of control over how your posts are displayed.
 You can read more on the [about page](https://social.pawsitiv.space/about), or in our guide on [Mastodon Glitch Edition]({{<ref "posts/understanding-and-using-mastodon">}}).

-We do have additional guidelines for our Social Space regarding restricted content, crossposting, multiple accounts, and more.
+We do have additional guidelines for Pawsitiv's Social Space regarding restricted content, crossposting, multiple accounts, and more.
 You can read more on that on our Social Space's [about page](https://social.pawsitiv.space/about/more).